 Reach for this book when your child is starting to ask big questions about justice, bravery, and what it means to be 'good' in a complicated world.
 It is an ideal choice for a child experiencing a major life transition or grappling with the feeling of being an outsider.
 The story follows Max, a Jewish boy sent from Nazi Germany to England via the Kindertransport, who discovers a hidden world of espionage and magical creatures.
 While the historical backdrop of World War II is heavy, the book balances gravity with sharp wit and a touch of the supernatural.
 It is a profound exploration of resilience and the search for belonging that respects a middle grade reader's emotional intelligence while providing a thrilling adventure.

-The book deals directly with the Holocaust and anti-Semitism.
+The book depicts instances of anti-Semitism and the fear and uncertainty Jewish families faced during the Holocaust.
+While not graphically violent, the story includes scenes where Max experiences prejudice and worries about the safety of his parents.
 The approach is historically grounded but filtered through Max's perspective.
 It captures the terror of the era without being gratuitously graphic, though the emotional stakes of family separation are high.
 The resolution is realistic yet hopeful, acknowledging that bravery doesn't always lead to easy answers.

 An intellectually curious 10-year-old who loves codes and history, but who might also be feeling the weight of the world or dealing with a sense of isolation at school.